 11. Sierra Nevada Hazy Little Thing

 For any lazy, hazy summer days, the Sierra Nevada Hazy Little Thing IPA is another perfect summer option for the best beers on tap.
 If you like a mix of an IPA and a light beer, this little thing with a big flavor will do the trick.
+If you’re looking to get into IPAs with ease–yes, they can be intense–this is a good option to start your journey.

 10. Narragansett Brewing Co.
 Narragansett Lager